scala/improvement-proposals/content/flexible-varargs.md

 may be valid.
 Thus there is no way to implement it efficiently in general, as it would require an expensive (`O(2^n)`) backtracking search to try and find a valid assignment of the elements that satisfies all sub-patterns.

-### No Specific Performance Optimizations

-As proposed, the desugaring just relies on `IArray()` and `++` to construct the final sequence that will be passed to varargs.
-We don't want to use `Seq` because it returns a `List`, and `List#++` is very inefficient.
-But we do not do any further optimizations, and anyone who hits performance issues with flexible vararg unpacking can always rewrite it themselves manually constructing an `mutable.ArrayBuffer` or `mutable.ArrayDeque`.

 ### Not supporting unpacking arbitrary `Iterable`s